Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Introduction

 Can we reap these potential communication benefits while still achieving strong performance in FL?
 Unfortunately, operating conditions in FL are difficult, requiring successful convergence under varying data heterogeneity levels, random client availability, and differential privacy procedures.
-Therefore, we are unable to properly assess this possibility of benefit based on existing literature, as the effectiveness of parameter-efficient fine-tuning methods has not been explored in such situations.
-To fill this gap, we explore the viability of a Federated Parameter-Efficient Fine-Tuning (FedPEFT) framework, illustrated in Figure \ref{fig:intro}.
-We deploy parameter-efficient fine-tuning methods to adapt pre-trained models to enable massive reductions in communication overheads.
-The contribution of this paper can be summarized as follows.
+Therefore, we are unable to properly assess this possibility of benefit based on existing literature, as \textit{diverse parameter-efficient fine-tuning methods have not been systematically explored in such situations in FL.} To fill this gap, we explore the viability of a Federated Parameter-Efficient Fine-Tuning (FedPEFT) framework \QS{with a systemic empirical study on a comprehensive set of FL scenarios} including \textit{communication analysis} about communication cost for each method to enable pre-trained models, \textit{capability analysis} of each method with unlimited communication budget, and \textit{robustness analysis} of each method when additional constraints (\ie, differential privacy or data scarcity) applied.
+The framework is illustrated in Fig.~\ref{fig:intro}.
+We deploy parameter-efficient fine-tuning methods to adapt pre-trained models and enable massive reductions in communication overheads.